Thank you for reading our post, please rate this article at the end.

 Can you use Vaseline on fishing reels?

-“One big myth is the petroleum jelly makes a good reel lubricant,” Stallings said, having seen far too many reels that were stiff or even locked down because they were “cleaned” or “lubricated” with the products that weren’t designed for use on fishing reels.
+“One big myth is that petroleum jelly makes a good reel lubricant,” Stallings said, having seen far too many reels that were stiff or even locked down because they were “cleaned” or “lubricated” with products that weren’t designed for use on fishing reels.
 Even dedicated reel-care products have specific functions.

 What can you use to lubricate bearings?